aravinds-kannappan/orthogonal-take-home/README.md

 - **Orthogonal rate limits** — if Orthogonal itself rate limits us, the tool call returns a structured error and Claude tells the user gracefully rather than crashing
 - **Request queuing** — for very high load, a Redis-based queue (e.g. BullMQ) could throttle outbound Orthogonal calls while keeping the UX smooth

+The agentic loop (Claude calling multiple tools in sequence) is the most expensive flow — each tool call costs both Orthogonal credits and Claude tokens.
+Caching enrichment results in Redis would dramatically reduce concurrent load on both APIs.

 ---

 ## What happens when an API is slow or down?

 **Timeouts** — every Orthogonal API call has a 15-second timeout via `AbortSignal.timeout(15000)`.
 If a call times out, the tool returns `{ success: false, error: "Request timed out after 15s" }`.

+**Fallback chain** — every tool has 2-3 fallback APIs.
+If the primary fails, it automatically retries with the next provider.
+For example if Fiber kitchen-sink times out on person enrichment, it falls back to Apollo people/match, then Sixtyfour as a last resort.

-**Graceful degradation** — Claude receives the error as a structured tool result and responds naturally: "I wasn't able to reach the email finder API, but here's what I found from the company search..."
+**Graceful degradation** — Claude receives failures as structured tool results and responds naturally: "I wasn't able to retrieve the email, but here's what I found from the company search..."
 The user gets a useful partial response rather than a crash.

-**Streaming resilience** — responses are streamed via Server-Sent Events.
-If an error occurs mid-stream, it's caught and displayed inline without breaking the UI.
+**Streaming resilience** — responses stream via Server-Sent Events.
+If an error occurs mid-stream it's caught and displayed inline without breaking the UI.
+The stop button uses AbortController to cancel in-flight requests.

+**Known limitations** — C-suite executives at major companies (Stripe, OpenAI, Google) intentionally keep their contact info off these databases.
+The APIs work best for mid-level managers, sales/marketing roles, and smaller companies.
+This is a data availability issue, not an app issue — the fallback chain still fires and Claude explains what it found.

 **What I'd add with more time:**
-- **Circuit breaker** — after N consecutive failures to a specific sub-API, stop routing to it and fall back to alternatives
+- **Circuit breaker** — after N consecutive failures to a specific sub-API, stop routing to it temporarily
 - **Retry with exponential backoff** — for transient 5xx errors, retry up to 3 times before giving up
-- **User-facing status** — show which specific tool is slow/failing in the UI so users understand what's happening
+- **User-facing status** — show which specific API is slow/failing in the UI

 ---